MatsJ/NSB-konseptapp-UX-UI/README.md

 # NSB-konseptapp-UX-UI

-Made this concept app in Sketch and Principle.
+Made this concept of a NSB entertainment app.
+You can compare it to the entertainment system you have on long flights.